All those Ramsey classes (Ramsey classes with closures and forbidden homomorphisms): Construction of Ramsey classes

-If $\str{C}'$ belong to a given class $\K$, then $\str{C}'$ is called \emph{$\K$-completion of $\str{C}$ with respect to copies of $\str{B}$}. \end{defn} This is the weakest notion of completion which preserve the Ramsey property for a given structures $\str{A}$ and $\str{B}$.
-Note that $f$ does not need to be homomorphism-embedding (and even homomorphism).
+If $\str{C}'$ belong to a given class $\K$, then $\str{C}'$ is called \emph{$\K$-completion of $\str{C}$ with respect to copies of $\str{B}$}. \end{definition} This is the weakest notion of completion which preserves the Ramsey property for given structures $\str{A}$ and $\str{B}$.
+Note that $f$ does not need to be a homo\-morphism-embedding (not even a homomorphism).